harshit860/todolist/README.md

 Its a todolist project for learning purpose.

-A todo list witha simple arraylist.
+A todo list with a simple understanding for beginners.

 Built from:-